magalhini/revamped-blog/content/blog/2022-year-in-review/index.md

 But of course, *2022* happened, and in July a lot changed when the company did mass layoffs.
 While I wasn't affected by them, a good two-thirds of my team did.
 Suddenly, everything felt... different.
 At the time, I was also realizing that working remotely was the definitive pain point for me, regardless of who I was working for.
 Thus began more dissatisfaction with my work: I felt alone again, unmotivated and disengaged, and with the company in high-savings mode, it was clear I wasn't going to get to travel as much as I hoped in order to meet colleagues and create those connections I'd been craving.

 And so, like so many others this year, I started interviewing.
-With some companies, I interviewed for all the wrong reasons (💰), and I was devastated by not getting one or two I had really high hopes for.
+With some companies I interviewed for all the wrong reasons (💰), and I was devastated by not getting one or two I had really high hopes for.
 In the end, I started a new position (also as a senior front-end developer) with the good folks at **Mercury**, and it's now been exactly a month since I started.
 Unfortunately, it's also a remote position, although with much better chances of travelling within the US, which I'm really excited about.

 I'm still not completely satisfied by my relationship with work; I really miss going to an office a few days a week.
-Unfortunately, Montréal is a bit of a tech-desert these days, with most options being highly underpaid or unappealing.
-Part of me still daydreams of being in a hub like Vancouver or Toronto so I could finally, maybe, begin to love work again.
+Montréal is a bit of a tech-desert these days, with most options being highly underpaid or very unappealing.
+Part of me still daydreams of being in a major city like Vancouver or Toronto so I could finally, maybe, begin to love work again.

 ## Side Projects and hobbies

 ### In tech

 This one hits hard: pretty much nothing happened in 2022, and I feel... ashamed?
-While time wasn't exactly on my side (I've spent hundreds of hours doing interview prep this year), this year was the definite death of my typography newsletter.
+While time wasn't exactly on my side (I've spent hundreds of hours doing interview prep this year), this year was the definite death of my [typography newsletter](https://coffeetabletypography.substack.com/).
 Not a single issue was written, and while I'm technically still keeping the newsletter open, I haven't had any motivation to write or do research at all.

 I did pick up a personal project though, as an excuse to learn more full-stack development using Next.js and Postgres, but even that is going tremendously slow (a book management system for our bookshelves in our apartment).
 I do plan on continuing this next year though, but it's very likely that I'll never get to finish the basics.